-Is Your Payment App Making You Passive Aggressive? | Wealthsimple
+Is your Payment App Making You Passive Aggressive? | Wealthsimple

 This is the latest installment of our “Dear Ms. Etiquette” series, where our columnist untangles the issues that happen when people and money get together.

 Dear Ms. Etiquette: Ready for a tech-era money problem?
 So last month I was invited to a friend's birthday party.
-“I found this rad apartment in Montreal.
+“I found this rad flat in Barcelona.
 Come and hang!” it said.
 I went!
 I hung!
 It was a cool way for me to take a trip I wouldn't have been able to afford — my friend is far wealthier than I am.
-But then, a couple weeks later, she sent me an e-Transfer request for my share of the apartment, which was actually an Airbnb.
+But then, a couple weeks later, she whatsapped for my share of the flat, which was actually an Airbnb.
 Is that fair?
 Help!

 Yours, Reluctant Renter